Never Have I Ever (TV series): Plot

-Never Have I Ever is mostly narrated by professional tennis player John McEnroe for Devi, with the latter often showing flashes of McEnroe's legendary temper.
-Three of the episodes narrated by Andy Samberg for Ben, and another by Gigi Hadid for Paxton.
+The majority of Never Have I Ever is narrated by professional tennis player John McEnroe particularly in scenes and episodes revolving around the main character Devi with the latter often showing flashes of McEnroe's legendary temper and references to past tennis matches.
+Two of the episodes are narrated by Andy Samberg for Ben, and another two by Gigi Hadid for Paxton.
+The narrators, often breaking the fourth wall, give insight into the thoughts of each character and his/her personal struggles.